 How to Identify Red Thread and Pink Patch

 Red Thread and Pink Patch are fairly easy to spot;

 - You’ll notice patches of grass turning a pinkish colour before the leaves die and turn brown.

-- The patches of discoloured or dead grass can range in size from 5cm to 30cm in diameter.
+- The patches of discoloured or dead grass can range in size from 5cm (similar to Dollar Spot Disease) to 30cm in diameter.
 Sometimes these patches can join up to create a much larger area.

 Within these patches, you’ll find one of, and often both of the following fungal growths;